aptise/peter_sslers/README.md

 Both URLS accept the same form, but /upload/json returns json data that is probably more readable.

+## What happens if multiple certs are available for a domain ?

+Multiple Domains on a cert make this part of management epically & especially annoying.

+The current solution is quick and dirty:

+* there is a an "operation" hook that caches the most-recent "multi" and "single" cert for every domain
+* certificates will not be deactivated if they are the most-recent used multi or single cert for any domain.

+This means that a cert will stay active so long as any domain has not yet-replaced it.

+When querying for a domain's cert, the system will currently send the most recent cert.  a future feature might allow for this to be customized, and show the most widely usable cert.

 ## Why use openssl? / does this work on windows?